trendoman/Cms-Fu/Routines/README.md

 ### Add the "engine"

 Now, everything looks good.
 Let's place our engine-wrapper "supervisor" function call and keep it under tight control with cms:__test__.
-Refresh the page in browser to see the output and then *ignore* the function for a moment.
+Refresh the page in browser to see the output first, and then *ignore* the function for a moment.

 ```html
 <cms:test ignore='0'>